The non-semisimple Kazhdan-Lusztig category for affine $\mathfrak{sl}_2$ at admissible levels: Introduction

 In Section \ref{sec:braiding}, we determine all braidings and ribbon twists on $KL^k(\fsl_2)$ and its $3$-cocycle twist $KL^k(\fsl_2)^\tau$.
 We also determine a criterion for tensor functors $\cF: KL^k(\fsl_2)\rightarrow\cC$ to be braided, where $\cC$ is any braided tensor category.

 In Section \ref{sec:univ_prop}, we derive the universal property of $KL^k(\fsl_2)$.
 We first discuss the structure of the category $\cT_\zeta$ of tilting modules for quantum $\fsl_2$ at a root of unity $\zeta$ in Section \ref{subsec:tilting}, and we show that as a monoidal category, $\cT_\zeta$ embeds into $KL^k(\fsl_2)$ as the full subcategory of projective objects.
-For this result, we need the composition series structure for each indecomposable tilting module, and we need to know how the two-dimensional irreducible tilting module $\mathbf{X}$ tensors with every indecomposable tilting module.
-These results are probably known to experts in quantum groups, but since it is difficult to find clear statements in the literature for $\zeta$ of arbitrary order, we provide proofs of these results in Appendix \ref{app:tilting}.
 We then prove Theorem \ref{thm:intro_univ_prop} in Section \ref{subsec:univ_prop}.
 We also determine criteria for the tensor functors $\cF$ guaranteed by Theorem \ref{thm:intro_univ_prop} to be braided or exact.

 In Section \ref{sec:applications}, we give applications of the universal property of $KL^k(\fsl_2)$.
 First we classify the categories $KL^k(\fsl_2)$ up to (braided) tensor equivalence in Section \ref{subsec:classify}, proving Theorem \ref{thm:intro_classify}.
 We then prove the weak and derived Kazhdan-Lusztig correspondences (Theorems \ref{thm:intro_weak_KL} and \ref{thm:intro_derived_KL_corr}) in Section \ref{subsec:weak_KL}.
 We obtain the tensor functors $\cF_{p,q}$ and $\cF_{q,p}$ to the Virasoro category $\cO_{c_{p,q}}$ and state Conjecture \ref{conj:intro} in Section \ref{subsec:Vir}.